top of page

 Packet Pickup will be at the race site but set apart from the start line.
 All packets will be pre-stuffed and sorted in bib number order.
 Bring your bib number to make it go quickly - they'll be published on the website race week.

-What am I picking up?
-The following things will be in your packet:
+What am I picking up in my packet?
+The following things:

-Once your race distance starts, you have forfeited all rights to your packet, and the shirt in the packet will be made available to runners who showed up to the start of the race.
+Once your race distance starts, you have forfeited all rights to your packet, including your race shirt.

 Valley Village